Harper Lee: Origin

 In the spring of 1957, a 31-year-old Lee delivered the manuscript for Go Set a Watchman to Crain to send out to publishers, including the now-defunct J. B. Lippincott Company, which eventually bought it.
 At Lippincott, the novel fell into the hands of Tay Hohoff.
 Hohoff was impressed. "[T]he spark of the true writer flashed in every line", she would later recount in a corporate history of Lippincott.
 But as Hohoff saw it, the manuscript was by no means fit for publication.
 It was, as she described it, "more a series of anecdotes than a fully conceived novel".
 During the next couple of years, she led Lee from one draft to the next until the book finally achieved its finished form and was retitled To Kill a Mockingbird.

 Like many unpublished authors, Lee was unsure of her talents.
 "I was a first-time writer, so I did as I was told," Lee said in a statement in 2015 about the evolution from Watchman to Mockingbird.
 Hohoff later described the process in Lippincott's corporate history: "After a couple of false starts, the story-line, interplay of characters, and fall of emphasis grew clearer, and with each revision—there were many minor changes as the story grew in strength and in her own vision of it—the true stature of the novel became evident."
-(In 1978, Lippincott was acquired by Harper & Row, which became HarperCollins which published Watchman in 2015.)
+(In 1978, Lippincott was acquired by Harper & Row, which published Watchman in 2015.)
 Hohoff described the give and take between author and editor: "When she disagreed with a suggestion, we talked it out, sometimes for hours" ...
 "And sometimes she came around to my way of thinking, sometimes I to hers, sometimes the discussion would open up an entirely new line of country."
 One winter night, as Charles J. Shields recounts in Mockingbird: A Portrait of Harper Lee, Lee threw her manuscript out her window and into the snow, before calling Hohoff in tears.
 Shields recollected that "Tay told her to march outside immediately and pick up the pages".

 When the novel was finally ready, the author opted to use the name "Harper Lee" rather than risk having her first name Nelle be misidentified as "Nellie".

 Published July 11, 1960, To Kill a Mockingbird was an immediate bestseller and won great critical acclaim, including the Pulitzer Prize for Fiction in 1961.
 It remains a bestseller, with more than 40 million copies in print.
 In 1999, it was voted "Best Novel of the Century" in a poll by the Library Journal.